hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 drush en migrate_upgrade
 {% endhighlight %}

-**Issue: Drush still could not connect - I determined that the mysql command was not available from /Users/hywel/Sites/drupal8 with MAMP**
+**Issue: Drush still could not connect with the same error as before - I determined that the mysql command was not available from /Users/hywel/Sites/drupal8 with MAMP**
 Following the instructions at [Solving mysql command not found" on MAMP](http://www.webbykat.com/2012/06/solving-sh-mysql-command-not-found-mamp-pro-2)

 {% highlight bash %}